vnijs/radiant/inst/quant/tools/help/regression.md

 > (Linear) Regression: The workhorse of empirical research in the social sciences

-All example files discussed below can be loaded from Data > Manage.
+All example files discussed below can be loaded from the Data > Manage page.
 Click the 'examples' radio button and press 'Load examples'.

 ### Functionality